Alt.CTRL.GDC Showcase: Jerry Belich's Cylindrus

 Well, as I mentioned previously, I came up with the concept on Train Jam 2015.
 I wanted to make a hardware game on the train because it sounded like an excellent sort of bad idea.
 I was messing around with a strip of spare LEDs that Robin Baumgarten had (Line Wobbler 4eva!) and started wrapping it around things.

 After I saw the pattern in made, I thought it would be interesting to try to make a simple coordinate system for the LEDs as they wrapped around, twisting toward the top.
 Then, I ran around the train looking for random trash to use, and found a Lysol container that was just about perfect.
 I worked late into the night until I could draw on it, and the rest all evolved from that discovery.
-The game itself needed to be simple, especially since Tank Top only had about 240 LEDs, so the Atari game Tank leapt to mind.
+The game itself needed to be simple, especially since Tank Top only had about 240 LEDs, so the Atari game Combat leapt to mind.

 I love games against friends with imperfect knowledge.
 Since the display has no outward dimension, or enough fidelity to add environmental details you could hide behind, the natural fog of war of the cylinder was just perfect.
 The fact that it is a physical constraint rather than digital got me really excited about the idea.
 That forces you to consider your own position in space along with the position of your avatar, playing as an advantage if the real you jumps around a bit to scout for enemies, and a disadvantage by leaving your avatar unattended and vulnerable.
 Being physically involved without it being a sports game or VR, how about that?
 I wonder if people will push each other...